Luce Lebart's Best of 2017

-The historian, curator and director of the Canadian Photography Institute at the National Gallery of Canada picks out her top five of the year - including Timothy Prus' exhibition The Cow and the Orchid
+The historian, curator and director of the Canadian Photography Institute at the National Gallery of Canada picks her best of the year - including Timothy Prus' exhibition The Cow and the Orchid

 The Cow and the Orchid, curated by Timothy Prus at Arles